 On a gluten-free diet?
 This gluten free beer list should come in haindy for you.
 Beer is normally brewed with barley, something which celiacs and those with gluten-intolerance cannot consume.
 However, there are gluten-free beers on the market that actually tastes very similar to regular beer.
 Some are malted and others are not.
 Brewers can use either rice, sorghum, buckwheat or corn instead of barley.
 Sorghum and buckwheat are the most used.
 What you should be aware of is that some manufacturers use barley.
 They state that the barley disappears during brewing, and when tested for gluten it measures up to the other gluten-free beers.
 Below you will find my gluten free beer list with descriptions.
 If you cannot find any of these brands in your area, check out the homemade gluten free brew kits.
 Mugs up! – chilled of course!

 UPDATE Nov.
 21, 2013: The Celiac Sprue Association (CSA) now certifies Omission Beer to be under 5 parts per million (ppm) gluten.
-Some experts in the gluten-free community are still unsure of the accuracy of testing.
+Some experts in the gluten-free community are still unsure of the accuracy of its testing.
 The FDA and TTB are still working on gluten-free labeling rules for fermented products.

 Gluten Free Beer List